w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 **Function as a Service (FaaS)**

-- A coding environment, cloud provider provisions platform to run the code (e.g., AWS Lambda)
+- A coding environment, a cloud provider provisions a platform to run the code (e.g., AWS Lambda)
 - Infrastructure provisioning and management are invisible to the developer

 :::